 Some anxiety around interviews is normal and can sharpen your focus as a candidate.
 On the other hand, if you're stressed, you're not going to interview well.

 The key to interview success is to keep anxiety under control, so the level of stress is manageable.
-Here are some tips for managing pre-interview and during the job interview jitters, so you more easily handle and avoid stress, and ace your interviews.
+Here are some tips for managing pre-interview and during the job interview jitters, so you can more easily handle and avoid stress, and ace your interviews.